turingschool/curriculum/tutorials/controllers/friendly-urls.markdown

 person_path(@person)
 ```

 Rails will call `to_param` to convert the object to a slug for the URL.
-If your model does not define this method then it will use the implementation in `ActiveRecord::Base` which just returns the `id`.
+If your model does not define the `to_param` method then Rails will use the implementation in `ActiveRecord::Base`, which just returns the `id`.

-For this method to succeed, it's critical that all links use the `ActiveRecord` object rather than calling `id`. *Don't ever do this*:
+For the `to_param` method to succeed, it is critical that all links use the `ActiveRecord` object rather than calling `id`. *Don't ever do this*:

 ```
 person_path(@person.id) # Bad!